David-1271/ds202-your-david-lawlor/README.md

 ![](figures/marginal-cor-chart-1.png)<!-- -->

-On their own, field goal percentage, defensive rebounds, three-point percentage, and assists show the strongest positive association with winning; turnovers and personal fouls are the only stats negatively associated with winning.
-Offensive rebounds are essentially uncorrelated with winning at the marginal level — which seems surprising at first (more extra possessions should help, shouldn’t it?).
+Field goal %, defensive rebounds, three point %, and assists have the strongest positive correlation with winning.
+Turnovers and fouls are the only negative ones.
+Offensive rebounds barely correlate at all, which is a little surprising since extra possessions should help.

-## Being Skeptical: Are These Stats Really Independent?
+## Are These Stats Actually Independent?

-A one-at-a-time correlation can be misleading, because these stats are not independent of each other.
-For example, an assist can only happen after a made shot, so we’d expect assists and field goal percentage to move together for reasons that have nothing to do with winning specifically.
+These stats aren’t independent of each other.
+An assist can only happen after a made shot, so assists and field goal % should move together for reasons that have nothing to do with winning specifically.
+To check this properly, we ran a logistic regression predicting wins from all the stats at once, which controls for that overlap instead of looking at each stat alone.

 ``` r
 predictors <- c("fg_pct", "fg3_pct", "oreb", "dreb", "ast", "tov", "stl", "blk", "pf")